Stencil garden-themed Ikea crates

 Click above to watch a short video of the staining process not shown in this post.

 Well that was fun!
-And now these little crates are all decked out for the spring and summer months of decorating to come!
+And now these little garden crates are all decked out for the spring and summer months of decorating to come being put to work as planters, office organizers, or whatever you wish!

-So if you’re in the market for a fun spring / summer project for yourself or as a workshop idea, I’m certainly a fan of these little garden crates!
+So if you’re in the market for a fun spring / summer project for yourself or as a workshop idea, I’m certainly a fan of these little garden crates myself!

-Which one is your favorite?
+Which garden crate is your favorite?
 How would you use them?

 More garden-themed projects: